Billiam/package_tracker/README.md

 Run `bundle exec rake generate_vapid` and add the resulting `VAPID_PUBLIC_KEY` and `VAPID PRIVATE_KEY` values to your `.env` file.

+To support web push notifications, the Package Tracker application must either be using https, or must either be running on localhost.

 ## View dashboard